 Can I use “X” yarn with this pattern / What hook should I use?

 The answer to this question always begins with “check your gauge.”
 Technically you can make any pattern with any size hook and yarn if your gauge matches the gauge given in the pattern.
 Now, gauge can be tricky and there are other things that contribute to the general look, feel, and function of a handmade garment, but the simplest place to start when asking “can I make it with this yarn and hook?” is to test your gauge.

 This pattern works best with #2-#3 weight yarn.
 I have seen it made with #4 weight, which honestly I don’t prefer but that’s a matter of opinion.

 Is there a pattern to make a Hood for the Duster?

 Yes!
 I got many requests after I released the Lotus Duster pattern to create a hood design for it as well, and I finally sat down and designed something this spring – the Lotus Hooded Duster is available for free on my blog, as well as included in a separate PDF in the paid digital version of the Lotus Duster pattern.

 Yes!
 A video tutorial for this pattern is officially underway at the time of this writing, with the tutorial for Rounds 1-8 of the Lotus Mandala going live on my blog and Youtube channel today!

-UPDATE: The full tutorial is now finished and available from the aforementioned link!
+UPDATE: The full tutorial is now finished and available in this YT playlist from my channel!

 Is this pattern available in other languages?